 “Patients can be discharged the same day and resume routine duties the next day.”

 Here are some general practices for anal fissure surgery aftercare –

 - Sitz bath – Warm tub baths will be advised after surgery for 5-10 minutes several times a day.

 They help in soothing anal muscles, especially after bowel movements.

 - Stool softener – For a few weeks after surgery, use stool softeners to aid the healing process.

 - Change in diet – You can start eating normally from the same day post-surgery.
-You will be advised to adopt a fibre-rich vegetarian diet and increase fluid intakes to stop fissure from recurring.
+You will be advised to adopt a fibre-rich vegetarian diet and increase fluid intakes to stop anal fissure from recurring.

 - Alcohol & Tobacco slow recovery – Lessen your drinking and smoking habits.
 Smoking and alcohol intake post-surgery increase risk of infection and lead to complications.

-“Fissure surgery is a small procedure that can greatly improve your condition” emphasizes Dr. Amarchand “Get in touch with a surgeon early to make sure you get the right treatment at the right time.”
+“Anal fissure surgery is a small procedure that can greatly improve your condition” emphasizes Dr. Amarchand “Get in touch with a surgeon early to make sure you get the right treatment at the right time.”

 If you want to get a second opinion on anal fissure surgery, come into our hospital in Delhi for a free consultation with Dr Amarchand Bajaj.
 Fill the form below and we will contact you.